 emphatically protested, about to go back inside.
 "I'm not scared in the

-feeling embarrassed and stupid and me proving myself right
+except you feeling embarrassed and stupid and me proving myself right

 and you wrong.
-I love you, cuz, but I've got to tell you that
+I love you, cuz, but I've got to tell you that this is

 "Stay there while I go check the surveillance monitor to see who's